Shred Security researchers are experts in Cosmos security (SDK, CometBFT, IBC, custom modules). Contact us for security reviews.

 Drawing from the "(Not So) Smart Cosmos" repository by Crytic (Trail of Bits)—a collection of practical proof-of-concepts (PoCs)—we examine nine prevalent vulnerabilities.
 These stem from Go language quirks, SDK architectural choices, and overlooked edge cases, such as non-determinism in state transitions or unmetered computations in ABCI hooks.
 Each can cause chain halts, fund theft, or consensus failures, as seen in real incidents like Juno's 2022 fork or Osmosis pool drains.

 Below, we dissect these issues with pseudocode examples (adapted from the repo's Go snippets), technical explanations, impacts, and mitigations.
 For reproducibility, clone the repo and run go test on each PoC.
-These patterns appear in ~40% of Cosmos audits (per Halborn 2025 meta-analysis), emphasizing the need for deterministic coding and rigorous testing.
+These patterns recur across Cosmos audits and industry assessments (e.g., Halborn's Cosmos SDK work), emphasizing the need for deterministic coding and rigorous testing.

 Vulnerability Category Severity Example Impact